AkkeyLab/StoryboardPreviewsBySwiftUI/README.md

 You can use SwiftUI preview feature while continuing to support iOS 13 and below!!

 # Usage
+In order to try the preview feature, you need to select a preview-only target.
+That's because the target version needs to be iOS 13 or more for the preview feature to work.
+The swift file described for previews is linked to "preview-only target" only.
 If you change the parameter for UIView or UIViewController inside `updateUIView` method, it will be reflected in the preview.

 <div align="center">